-In 2019, every company needs to have some sort of social media presence, that’s not debatable.
-And as a business owner, you probably understand your company needs social media, but are having trouble navigating some of the finer details such as what platforms to use and how to create and size images, among others.
+In 2020, every company needs to have some sort of social media presence, that’s not debatable.
+And as a business owner, you probably understand that your company needs social media, but are having trouble navigating some of the finer details such as what platforms to use and how to create and size images, among others.

 First, as a business owner, it’s vital you understand why a social media presence is an integral piece to your company’s marketing strategy.
-Nearly 42% of the world’s population, or more than 3.2 billion people (and growing), are active on social media each and every day.
-Thus creating a seemingly limitless landscape of possibilities when it comes to marketing your company to a specific audience.
+Nearly 42% of the world’s population, or more than 3.2 billion people (and growing), are active on social media each and every day — thus creating a seemingly limitless landscape of possibilities when it comes to marketing your company to a specific audience.

 If you’re just deciding to get your company’s social presence going, odds are you’ve asked yourself this question at least once before.